New School Year Guide 2021-22

 Based on the exceptional circumstances of the COVID-19 public health emergency, the USDA's Food and Nutrition Service extended the offering of assistance to hard-hit families by providing free school breakfasts and lunches to students across the nation.

 For more information, to view menus, or to ask questions, please visit our Food Services webpage.
 You can also download this handy Food Services Back-To-School Guide.

 In Avon Schools, we are committed to educating the whole child.
 In order for students to learn, they must feel physically safe, emotionally regulated, and ready to interact socially with fellow students and their educators.

 Our team of highly trained counselors and social workers are on-hand at each of our 12 schools.
 In addition to being another friendly face and helping hand, they focus on helping students build core competencies in self-management, self-awareness, social awareness, relational skills, and responsible decision making.
-Learn more on our Health and Wellness webpage.
+Learn more on our Mental Wellness webpage.